noahlange/gecs/README.md

 ## Installation

 There isn't an NPM package because it's _way_ too soon for that.
-If you want to mess around with a small demo, there's an [example repository](https://github.com/noahlange/tecs-example).
+If you want to mess around with a demo, there's an [example repository](https://github.com/noahlange/tecs-example).

 If you'd like to fiddle with the library itself: